What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 Is everything in the article correct from a medical point of view?

-Only answer if you have proven medical knowledge
+Answer only if you have proven medical knowledge

 Nervous tic: varieties

-By the size of the prevalence of pathology:
+According to the prevalence of pathology:

 By duration: